cwirving/object-to-directory/README.md

 ## API

-The (`storeObjectToDirectory`)[./doc/~/storeObjectToDirectory] function stores a JavaScript object to the file system as a directory.
+The {@linkcode storeObjectToDirectory} function stores a JavaScript object to the file system as a directory.
 It relies on value storage handlers to guide how the various properties in the input object and their descendents are written to the file system.

-The (`Handlers`)[./doc/~~/Handlers] singleton variable builder singleton is a convenient way to build handlers for `storeObjectToDirectory`.
-See the (`HandlerBuilder`)[./doc/interfaces/~~/HandlerBuilder] interface for a description of the various handlers that can be created through the builder.
+The {@linkcode Handlers} singleton variable builder singleton is a convenient way to build handlers for {@linkcode storeObjectToDirectory}.
+See the {@linkcode HandlerBuilder} interface for a description of the various handlers that can be created through the builder.

 ## Examples